claying/OTK/README.md

 [An Optimal Transport Kernel for Feature Aggregation and its Relationship to Attention][1]. preprint arXiv.
 2020.
 <br/>*Equal contribution

-## Short description about the module
+## A short description about the module

 The principal module is implemented in `otk/layers.py` as `OTKernel`.
 It takes a sequence or image tensor as input, and performs an adaptive pooling (attention + pooling) based on optimal transport.
 Here is an example
 ```python